codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/shared-volumes-between-builds.md

 ---
-title: "Shared volumes between builds"
+title: "Sharing data between pipeline steps"
-description: "How to copy data from one pipeline step to the next"
+description: "How to cache folders between steps and builds"
 group: yaml-examples
 sub_group: examples
 redirect_from:
   - /docs/shared-volumes-between-builds/
 toc: true
 ---
-Using this repository, we'll help you get up to speed with basic functionality such as: building Docker images and use the shared volume feature.

-## The shared volume

 Codefresh creates a [shared volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) in each pipeline that is automatically shared on all freestyle steps.